 In this video my goal is to show you some simple poker math for bluffing, so you can understand how often your opponent needs to fold given your bluff size.
-I even go a step further and give you some simple numbers to memorize so you can eye-ball things easier in real-time!
-If you are the reading type feel free to read the entire script down below, but either way you’ll know how to solve for the breakeven % and put some math behind your bluffs!
+We will even go a step further and give you some simple numbers to memorize so you can eye-ball things easier in real-time!
+Press play and let’s start putting some mathematical backing behind your bluffs…

-First, what exactly is a breakeven percentage?
+What exactly is a breakeven percentage?
 This is the mathematical way of saying “if X play works this amount it’s breakeven, or 0EV.
 If it works less then it is -EV and if it works more then it’s +EV.”

 The good news, if you are a math nerd like me, is that the formula is incredibly simple:

-We purposefully use the word “outright” since there are plenty of times in poker where a single bet may be outright +EV or -EV, but in the context of an entire play it can swing the other way.
-For instance, a spot where the the continuation bet is outright -EV because he doesn’t fold enough given the breakeven %, but he’ll fold a ton on Turns and Rivers thus making the overall play +EV.
+We purposefully use the word “outright” since there are plenty of times in poker where a single bet may be outright +EV or -EV, but in the context of an entire play, it can swing the other way.
+For instance, a spot where a flop cbet is outright -EV because your opponent doesn’t fold enough given the breakeven %, but he’ll fold a ton on Turns and Rivers – thus making the overall play +EV.

 You may be wondering how you can estimate if villain will actually fold more than the breakeven %.
-I personally use the tool flopzilla to work that out, and you can watch out full-length video on the software if you are interested.
+I personally use the tool Flopzilla to work that out, and you can watch out full-length video on the software if you are interested.
 With enough off table practice with a tool like this you can more correctly visualize how common ranges hit or miss common flop textures.

 One last thing that I want to say here is that you should memorize some of these breakeven percentages.
 Whether you are playing 1 cent/2 cent online or $10/$20 live, the breakeven percentage math never changes.
 If you are betting half pot the breakeven % will always be the same, whether you are betting 15 cents into 30 cents, or $300 into $600.
 So here are the most common breakeven %s that you should memorize:

-- Half Pot = 33% Breakeven
+- 1/2 Pot = 33% Breakeven

 - 2/3 Pot = 40% Breakeven